Observations on K-image Expansion of Image-Mixing Augmentation for Classification: Introduction

-We derive a novel formulation that can generalize the image-mixing augmentation.
-Based on the proposed formulation, we successfully obtain the improved results even after expanding various image-mixing augmentation methods.
-Especially, we find that the mixture of three or more images can further improve the performance of the baseline methods using only the paired images.
-The superiority of the generalized formulation is validated with various classification scenarios and analysis.
-In addition, we analyze the test robustness of our method, which confirms that our method can drive the model into widest (flattest) and deepest local minima among the comparisons. \cha{In terms of adversarial robustness, we experimentally found that image-mixing augmentation methods \jhthree{strengthen} adversarial robustness, and the expansion into the K-image case further improves it.}
+\yjr{In this study, w}e derive a novel formulation \yjr{for} generaliz\yjr{ing} image-mixing augmentation \yjr{and apply it to} obtain improved results \yjr{for} image-mixing augmentation methods. \yjr{Notably}, we find that a mixture of three or more images can further improve the performance of baseline methods using only the paired images.
+The superiority of the generalized formulation is validated \yjr{under different} classification scenarios.
+In addition, we \yjr{test the} robustness of our method\yjr{: the results reveal} that our method can drive the model into the widest (flattest) and deepest local minima. \cha{In terms of adversarial robustness, we experimentally \yjr{demonstrate} \yj{that the proposed} image-mixing augmentation methods \jhthree{strengthen} adversarial robustness and \yjr{reveal} that the expansion into the K-image case further improves the robustness.}

-Also, we show that the proposed image-mixing augmentation can be utilized to define uncertainty of the \jhthree{data} samples.
-Based on the estimated uncertainty, we can acquire the subsampled data pool that can efficiently represent the overall data distribution.
-We show the efficiency of our subsampling framework by employing the proposed scheme on Network Architecture Search (NAS), preserving the performance with 7.7 times faster speed by utilizing the subsampled data pool as a training set.
+\yjr{Additionally}, we \yjr{demonstrate} that the proposed image-mixing augmentation can \yjr{be used to characterize} and estimate the uncertainty of the \jhthree{data} samples.
+Based on the estimated uncertainty, we acquire the subsampled data pool that can efficiently represent the overall data distribution.
+We \yjr{validate} the efficiency of our subsampling framework \yjr{under} the proposed scheme on network architecture search (NAS). \yjr{Notably, our} method preserves the performance \yjr{while achieving} 7.7 times \yjr{higher training} speed \yjr{when} using the subsampled data pool as a training set.